 - Students 21 or older may possess and consume alcoholic beverage(s) in their rooms in institution-owned places of residence, provided that these individuals do not violate the rights or expressed wishes of others in the room or the specific regulations of the housing unit.

 - Alcoholic beverage(s) are excluded from all common areas of the residence halls (hallways, lounges, TV rooms, etc.).
-However, in small house-style units (e.g., fraternity and sorority houses, apartments, townhouses, and off-campus houses), alcoholic beverage(s) may be permitted in living rooms, basements, etc.
+However, in small house-style units (e.g., apartments, townhouses, and off-campus houses), alcoholic beverage(s) may be permitted in living rooms, common areas, etc. Fraternity houses are authorized to have alcohol in the basement as well as common areas.
+Sorority houses are not permitted to have alcohol on the premises.

 - Common containers of alcohol (e.g., kegs) are not permitted on campus.
 Additional regulations are cited in the Risk-Management Policy.